About the Splunk On-Call, On-Call Review

 VictorOps Version Required: N/A SaaS

-What you need to know: The goal of this report is to provide a holistic overview of an individual and team’s workload during a given amount of time.
+What you need to know: The goal of this review is to provide a holistic overview of an individual and team’s workload during a given amount of time.

 While being on-call can create accountability and stress, this report portrays the story of our unsung on-call heroes, and can help make on-call suck less.

 You can sort by team to show a list of users associated with a team.
 Please note that when filtered by a specific team, this will show only the individual’s workload associated with that team.
 To see the full workload of an individual, please select “All” under teams, and this will present all of an individual’s workload.